getbluemorpho/blue-morpho/tutorials/automate-nda-review.md

 <img width="421" height="169" alt="image" src="https://github.com/user-attachments/assets/bc3069da-c245-42a6-b781-c6733aeaaa36" />

-**Note:** The Knowledge Base has been successfully updated by your document edits will be saved to your local folder only, not Blue Morpho.
-We're working on automatic sync with Blue Morpho: stay tuned!
+**Note:** The Knowledge Base has been successfully updated by your document edits will be saved to your local folder only, not to Blue Morpho.
+We're working on automatic sync with Blue Morpho collections: stay tuned!